jblancoh/jblancoh/README.md

 Developer (Web/Mobile)
 ----------------------

 I've been learning to code from 2017.
 I started with HTML, CSS and Javascript.
-I really love the frontend development but now I am Fullstack Engineer and Tech Lead in a Mexico startup.
+I really love the frontend development but now I am Fullstack Engineer in a Mexican company.

 * 🌍  I'm based in Tabasco, Mexico
 * ✉️  You can contact me at [jblancoh26@gmail.com](mailto:jblancoh26@gmail.com)
-* 🚀  I'm currently working on [Graviti](http://www.graviti.mx/)
+* 🚀  I'm currently working on [RADIUS](https://descubreradius.com)
 * 🧠  I'm learning a new technical lead skill
 * 🤝  I'm open to collaborating on All projects open source
 * ⚡  I love sports